 The dbinfo( function gets information about a database: what forms it contains, what fields, what flash art pictures, etc.

-This function has two parameters:
+This function has three parameters:

 option – controls what kind of information this function will retrieve.